flingengine/FlingEngine/README.md

 goal is to have some more specific PR templates/coding standards but for now that is not a priority.

+The `master` branch is where we keep our stable releases only.
+For the most up to date development see the `staging` branch

 ### Cool Resources